Programster's Blog

 EMAIL should be set to whatver email you set when creating the GPG key earlier.

-It is up to you to create your TLS certificates in whichever way is appropriate to you (relevant tutorials).
+If you aren't using a reverse proxy, such as Nginx Proxy Manager, then it is up to you to create trusted TLS certificates in whichever way is appropriate to you (relevant tutorials).

 Once you have the certificate files, make an area for them and put them there: